ivadomed/model-spinal-rootlets/training/README.md

 `sub-stanford02_T2w.nii.gz`, `sub-stanford05_T2w.nii.gz`, `sub-ucdavis03_T2w.nii.gz`), the images were QCed, manually
 corrected and added to the training dataset.
 The D4 training dataset comprises 33 images, and the test dataset comprises 5 images.
 For details, see [D4.tsv](dataset_creation/D4.tsv).

+#### D5)

+During M4 training using D4 dataset, I noticed `0` and `nan` dice for some levels --> I checked all the D4 labels and found that some labels were wrong (some labels contained values `1` (probably legacy from binary levels) and some levels were mislabeled) --> I corrected the labels.
+Also, I made sure that the labels contains only levels 2 to 8 (we do not have enough subjects with levels >9).
+Also, I removed `sub-004_ses-headUp` (difficult to label) and `sub-008_ses-headUp` (wrong FOV covering only C1-C4).
+The final dataset is called D5.
+The D5 training dataset comprises 31 images, and the test dataset comprises 5 images.
+For details, see [D5.tsv](dataset_creation/D5.tsv).

 </details>